thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 6.3.
 Now that the ActivityDefn for the Ship is defined, we want to make sure that the WorldDefn knows about it, so that it's there when the Ship entity's Actor property tries to look it up.
 Open WorldGame.ts, locate the existing line that starts with "UserInputListener", and add the following line within that same array, making sure that there are commas between all the array elements:

-	Ship.activityDefnDoSpaceshipStuffBuild()
+	Player.activityDefnDoSpaceshipStuffBuild()

 6.4.
-Finally, give the Actor property to the Ship.
-In Ship.ts, add a new entry to the array of entity properties, right below the Locatable instance, making sure as always to include a comma between each element in the array:
+Finally, give the Actor property to the Player.
+In Player.ts, add a new entry to the array of entity properties, right below the Locatable instance, making sure as always to include a comma between each element in the array:

 	Actor.fromActivityDefnName("DoSpaceshipStuff")